 Let me say, Step 5 - Projections is absolutely the most difficult process in every single venture, no matter what it is.
 Content Copy is certainly the most neglected process, and for sure, the most challenging.
 I put this in the category of sales.
 It takes a village just to make one sale; no individual person that can make a sale on their own, you need a number of pipelines in the mix.
 Content Copy is the same.
 A number of elements must be present before documents are written.
 Do not take this phase lightly.
 Schedule time and truly think about what you really want to say.

-Again, this is super important to understand.
+This is very important.
 Information will start to flow, fight against taking every little statement here.
 Just bullet point your ideas.
 No paragraphs.

 You can use dividers and give each section a name, so you know where it came from.
 This document will be very useful later on.
 After a month or so, you’ll never remember what you thought from day one.
 This page is a lifesaver!

 After the top-level list is created.
 ONLY write for one section at a time.
 As you’re typing for one, your mind may wonder and you’ll think of ideas for the other item.
 DON’T DO IT.
 I promise it will break your flow.
-That’s why you have the Statements & Inserts page.
+That’s why you have the Statements & Inserts page, add those ideas there.
 Use if often, your time management will prove efficient.

 Choose your subject individually, handpick the audience, don’t select randomly.
 Be selective and targeted in your approach.
 Know why you asking a certain set of individuals.
-Make sure they align towards your project identity, to give you feedback from a similar demographic.
+Make sure they align towards your project identity, to give you feedback from this type demographic.